What is hemifacial microsomia?

 Supportive treatment at birth

-If your child is born with hemifacial microsomia, he may require respiratory support or a tracheostomy if the jaw is severely deficient.
+If your child is born with hemifacial microsomia, they may require respiratory support or a tracheostomy if the jaw is severely deficient.
 In most cases, your child’s airway can be managed conservatively.

 Due to the presence of the jaw deformity and clefts, your child may experience feeding difficulties.
-He may receive supplemental feedings through a nasogastric tube to support his growth and weight gain.
+Supplemental feedings through a nasogastric tube may be needed to support growth and weight gain.

 If facial paralysis or eyelid abnormalities are present, eye closure may be incomplete and eye protection must be provided either via lubricants or surgical procedures.